 For example, $15,000/$500 would mean a coverage limit of $15,000 with a $500 deductible.
 If you have an agent, you could also call them or your carrier directly.

-Is the Premium Savings Worth Having a Higher Deductible?
+Is It Worth Having a Higher Deductible to Lower Your Premium?

 You can change your deductible at renewal by contacting your carrier or agent.
-You may want to shop for alternative carriers to be sure you are getting the best rate as you adjust your deductible.
-Your best option is to compare as many companies as possible, side-by-side, with a site like Compare.com.
+You may want to shop for alternative carriers to be sure you’re getting the best rate as you adjust your deductible.
+Your best option is to compare as many companies as possible.